AriFordsham/GHCWiki/type-functions-status.md

 Done:

 - Parsing and renaming of kind signatures (toplevel and in classes).
-- Parsing and renaming of indexed types declarations (partly done).
+- Parsing and renaming of indexed types declarations.

 ## Type Checking